ITSM Best Practices: The 6 Keys to IT Service Desk Excellence

 • Tickets and projects together – Bring tickets and projects together for a single view of work and resources.
 When tickets related to releases and changes or solutions to problems require significant effort they can evolve into projects.
 With one platform for ITSM and PPM all work, resources and timelines are in a single view.

 Want more tips on finding the right ITSM tool?
-Check out Gartner’s ITSM buyer’s guide
+Check out Gartner’s 5-Step Guide to Selecting an ITSM Platform

 You might also like: